 That is the fastest way to charge your iPhone or iPad, but it's not a cheap option.

 Bear in mind that the adaptors above are the official Apple units; third-party charging products are likely to vary in their specs.
 If using a non-Apple adaptor you should check the wattage and see what it delivers compared to an Apple charger.
 It's possible that the two will offer significantly different charging speeds.

 If iPhone chargers weren't complicated enough already, Apple also introduced wireless charging on the 2017 models.
 A standard wireless charge is 7.5W, faster than charging your iPhone or iPad via your Mac or a typical iPhone charger, but slower than using a 12W iPad charger.

-Initially the wireless-capable iPhones were capped at just 5W, but this was unlocked to 7.5W via the iOS 11.2 software update - so check your phone is reasonably up to date if you're not getting expected charging speeds.
+Initially, the wireless-capable iPhones were capped at just 5W, but this was bumped to 7.5W via the iOS 11.2 software update - so check your phone is reasonably up to date if you're not getting expected charging speeds.

 Remove the case

 A lot of people swear by this simple tip for more efficient charging: take the case off your iPhone.
 But we're not convinced that it will produce appreciable benefits, at least on the speed front.

 The problem you're avoiding here is heat buildup: you'll have noticed that iOS devices can heat up when charging (particularly when charging and running an app at the same time - so don't do that), and a case can make this problem worse.